phiresky/masters-thesis/content/5_experiments.md

 $$r = min_{i=0}^n ||p_{a_i} - p_{e}||$$

-The episode ends once the evader is caught or 1024 timesteps have passed.
+The episode ends once the evader is caught or 1024 time steps have passed.
 The evader is declared as caught if the distance is minimum distance between an agent and the evader is less than $1\%$ of the world width.

+The observation of the evader is handled as a single observable in a second aggregation group to be able to scale the policy architecture to multiple evaders without modifications.

 ### Multi-evader pursuit